HTTP - Security

-If a single server supports multiple organizations that do not trust one another, then it MUST check the values of Location and Content- Location headers in responses that are generated under control of said organizations to make sure that they do not attempt to invalidate resources over which they have no authority.
+If a single server supports multiple organizations that do not trust one another, then it MUST check the values of Location and Content Location headers in the responses that are generated under the control of said organizations to make sure that they do not attempt to invalidate resources over which they have no authority.

-There are a number of work- arounds to parts of this problem, and so its is recommended to make the use of password protection in screen savers, idle time-outs, and other methods which mitigate the security problems inherent in this problem.
+There are a number of work around to the parts of this problem, and so it is recommended to make the use of password protection in screen savers, idle time-outs, and other methods that mitigate the security problems inherent in this problem.

 Proxies and Caching

 HTTP proxies are men-in-the-middle, and represent an opportunity for man-in-the-middle attacks.
 Proxies have access to security-related information, personal information about individual users and organizations, and proprietary information belonging to users and content providers.